 Systems are essential to keep your social media marketing organized and efficient.
 How often do you want to post?
 Which platforms will you use?
 What times?
 What tools?
 Document your processes.
 Once you have systems in place, you’ll be able to plan your content and do the work in batches.

 In addition to systematizing your own social content, create systems for curation.
-Feedly is a great tool to collect content [link to social media tools] for sharing.
+Feedly is a great tool to collect content for sharing.
 Use it to organize RSS feeds of all your favorite blogs.
 Then it becomes easy to share on social media because you have everything in one place.

 The last way to simplify your social media marketing is to outsource it to a virtual assistant.
 If you think you can’t afford a VA, then think outside the box.
 Do you have a teenager at home or in your neighborhood?
 This could be a good part-time job if you already have your social media marketing strategies organized into a repeatable system.
 I know someone who hired a marketing major from the local community college to work as an intern in her business.